nightgrey/ansi/README.md

   and return the same string.
 - For anything else, we try to match the Go implementation, but how that is achieved can sometimes not be identical, just from the language differences.
-  For example, Go has `runes`, which we use the `Intl.Segmenter` API for.
+  For example, Go's runes vs. built-in iterators & Grapheme handling vs `Intl.Segmenter`.
-- I took a little bit of liberty in a few places, sometimes to make it more JS-idiomatic, but unless it's specifically marked as different, the functionality offered should be the samem, even if the API is slightly different.
+- I took a little bit of liberty in a few places, sometimes to make it more JS-idiomatic, but unless it's specifically marked as different, the functionality offered should be the same, with maybe a slightly different API.
 - We use `pascalCase`, they use `CamelCase`.
 That said, the naming is still a bit iffy, might need some tweaking / changes.
 - VT100-related comments are identical.